Personal Injury

 Let’s apply these to our earlier examples:

-• The pull-up bar producer points out that their manual clearly states the product should not be used by those over 300 lbs, and Joseph is 325 lbs.
+• The pull-up bar producer points out that their manual clearly states the product should not be of usage by those over 300 lbs, and Joseph is 325 lbs.

 • Mary signed a contract before entering the gym, agreeing not to sue the gym or any of the producers of the equipment if she is injured